 So I let my beard grow.
 After a few days, my boss asked, “What gives?”

 I explained that I was also good at what I did.

 So I shaved.

 Years later I went to work for the police.
-As a unionized civilian, the cops couldn’t say much about my beard until one day, my lieutenant called me in, “Greg,” she said, “you might consider shaving,”
+As a unionized civilian, the cops couldn’t say much about my grooming until one day, my lieutenant called me in.
+“Greg,” she said, “you might consider shaving,”